vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 updatedAt: "2022-12-13T20:17:44.398Z"
 ---

-## Introduction

-CSS Handles is an **HTML element identifier**.
-It can be used to customize your store components by using CSS classes in the store theme code.
+This guide will walk you through how to use CSS Handles to customize your storefront.
+CSS Handles are unique identifiers assigned to HTML elements.
+They can be used in the store theme to customize frontend components via CSS classes.

-CSS Handles is your **store layout building assistant**.
-Follow the steps below and find out how to use them in a fast and simple way!

-## Instructions
+## Step by step

 1. Open your workspace on your browser, add `?__inspect` at the end of the page URL, and press enter.
-For example, `https://yourworkspace--youraccount.myvtex.com?__inspect`.
+For example, `https://{workspace}--{account}.myvtex.com?__inspect`.
 Please note that it must be a development workspace rather than a production one, and it must be under the domain `myvtex.com`.

 2. Hover over the element you want to customize.
 It should display its available CSS Handles in a box (the big names beginning with `.`), along with their respective CSS file names and other information.